 - Investigates alleged human rights abuses; and

 - Educates the bar, policy makers, and the public about human rights issues.

-The Committee organizes CLEs and Teleconferences at little or no cost to educate participants on human rights issues globally.
+The Committee organizes Continuing Legal Education program and Teleconferences at little or no cost to educate participants on human rights issues globally.
 It also organizes seminars on human rights for annual and mid-year ABA meetings to familiarize attendees with current global human rights trends.
-Please contact Committee Vice-Chairs Hong Tang or Joseph F Jacob with suggested programs.
+For Teleconferences please contact Committee Vice-Chairs Tammie Smith, Theresa Harris or Co- Chair Elizabeth Turchi.
+For Programs, please contact Committee Vice-Chairs Hong Tang or Joseph F Jacob.

-The Committee is involved in numerous ventures, including the weekly publication of "International Human Rights eBrief", a "Books for Africa" drive for the donation of law books to faculty in Zimbabwe and other countries of the Continent; the "Haiti Whistle Campaign" on violence against women in Haitian camps; Rule of Law letters; Standalone programs; Human Rights Lobby Day, organized by IHRC Member Gregory Mackenzie; etc… Please contact Committee Vice-Chairs Natalie R Williams or Osas Justy Erhabor with any suggestion.
+The Committee is involved in numerous ventures, including the weekly publication of "International Human Rights eBrief"; Rule of Law letters; Standalone programs; Human Rights Lobby Day, organized by IHRC Member Gregory Mackenzie, etc… Please contact Committee Vice-Chairs Natalie R Williams or Osas Justy Erhabor with any suggestion.